csswizardry/csswizardry.github.com/_posts/2018-04-02-my-digital-music-setup.md

 I’ve been a loyal Spotify user for eight (what?!) years now.
 Although it isn’t perfect, I am a huge Spotify fan.
-My only concern is that I never really own any of my music, which is a frightening thought at times—if Spotify disappears then I’m lost.
+My only concern is that I never really own any of my music, which is a frightening thought at times — if Spotify disappears then I’m lost.
 What I do love about Spotify is its reliability, its vast catalogue, and its discovery options.